slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### Why most people don't like networking?

-We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.
 Handling rejection is hard.

-> *'If you expect magic in every encounter, you'll find it.' — Adam Robinson*
+> *'We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.'*

 > *'If people forget it wasn't a good network anyway.'*

+> *'I don't know if you've ever noticed this, but first impressions are often entirely wrong.' -- Lemony Snicket*